dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 <b>`Lab Overview:`</b>

-This phase builds and manages the Active Directory structure.
-Organizational Units organize users and computers for easier administration.
-New user accounts are created and placed into security groups, including admin accounts for elevated privileges.
-A Windows 10 system is joined to the domain to integrate with Active Directory.
-A new domain user account is then used to log in and verify authentication and access control.
+This lab focuses on designing a structured Active Directory environment by creating Organizational Units (OUs) for departments such as HR, IT, and Finance, and provisioning users within each group.
+A hierarchical OU model was implemented to mirror a real-world enterprise and support scalable management.
+The setup was validated by joining a Windows client to the LAB.local domain and confirming successful authentication using domain accounts.

 <h3 align="center">Active Directory Infrastructure Setup:</h3>